 First Whole Slide Imaging (WSI) Scanner

 In 1994 James Bacus designed the first commercial slide scanner.
 The first digital microscope systems cost about $300,000 to set up, and took over 24 hours to scan a single slide.
-Olympus aquired his company several years later.
+He worked with the American Board of Pathology to introduce virtual microscopy into board certification of pathologists.
+His efforts set up the stage for the dozens of WSI scanners on the market today.
+Olympus acquired his company several years later.

 Software Developments Enable Virtual Microscope

 In 1996 to 1998, there were many breakthroughs in software that made it possible to support the earliest virtual microscope.

 An FDA panel meeting addressed the use of digital pathology for primary diagnosis in 2009.

 In the 2010s, cloud computing gained momentum, making it easier to scan and store huge files.
 This was a big game-changer in the history of digital pathology.
 It kicked off with three cloud giants launching their businesses: Amazon Web Services, Microsoft, and Google.
 Then, over the decade, other services were invented and grew like serverless computing, containers, microservices, cloud native services, and an explosion of Software as a Service (SaaS) companies.